-13. Chestnut stuffing recipe
+13. Old-fashioned chestnut stuffing recipe

 Boil and mash one quart of chestnuts.
 Add a teaspoonful of chopped parsley, one-half teaspoonful each of chopped onion, salt and pepper, and one tablespoonful of butter.
 Bind with an egg.

-14. Onion stuffing recipes
+14. Vintage onion stuffing recipes

 Three large onions, two tablespoons dried sage, two ounces of butter, four ounces of breadcrumbs, one egg, salt and pepper to taste.
 Peel the onions, cook for 10 minutes, then drain and chop fine.
 Mix onions and breadcrumbs, butter and sage; season with the salt and pepper, and moisten with the well-beaten egg.